 Particle physics public engagement efforts are widespread, with laboratories, experiments, universities and individual researchers engaged in a range of efforts.
-The online version of this chapter provides links to resources for particle physicists wanting to become engaged in public education as well as resources that physicists can provide directly to students or lay people.
+The online version of this chapter provides links to resources for particle physicists wanting to become engaged in public education as well as resources that physicists can provide directly to students, teachers or lay people.
 There are classroom activities, interactive websites, films, and direct links to education offices at institutions and experiments.
-Additionally, news sites relevant for experts and for the general public are provided.
+Many researchers also engage the public via a variety of social media platforms.
+Additionally, a selection of news sites relevant for experts and for the general public are provided.